S

 When to Use What?

-• Use Spring Framework when:
+Use Spring (Framework) when:

-• You need fine-grained control over every bean and configuration.
+• You need full control over configuration

-• You’re working on large legacy enterprise systems that still follow WAR deployment.
+• You’re working on legacy enterprise systems

-• You want flexibility over conventions.
+• You want modularity over convenience

-• Use Spring Boot when:
+Use Spring Boot when:

-• You want rapid development (REST APIs, microservices).
+• You want rapid development

-• You want production-ready features out of the box.
+• You need production-ready features quickly

 Conclusion